 One of the most iconic world festivals has to be the Taiwan Lantern Festival, hosted in the district of Pingxi.
 Taking place on the last day of the Lunar New Year, the festival sees thousands of visitors flocking to the village to write their wishes on paper lanterns and release them into the sky.

-The tradition comes from lanterns which were once used as signals to show that villages were safe.
+The tradition comes from the lanterns once used as signals to indicate that villages were safe.
 Today, they carry wishes and hopes for the new year to people’s ancestors.

 Rio Carnival, Brazil